opensearch-project/ml-commons/docs/ml-rfc.md

 We would like comments and feedback on the proposal for building Machine Learning Framework [here](https://github.com/opensearch-project/machine-learning/issues/20).
 Some specific questions we’re seeking feedback include

-* What are the machine learning end user features you are interested in or have built yourselves based on opensearch?
-* What are types of problems you are facing when using opensearch for machine learning use cases?
+* What are some problems you would like to be able to use machine learning to solve?
+How would you expect to be able to use machine learning for solving those problems?
 * What kind of new features would you like to add in this project?
 * What are the machine learning algorithms you are most interested in?